edhull/edhull.github.io/_posts/2025-08-24-predbat-docker-tesla.md

 ## Exports

-I'm still waiting for my export tariff with Octopus to be approved, however once that is in place I'll either write a part 2 for this blogpost or update this post retrospectively with any recommended changes.
+I'm still waiting for my export tariff with Octopus to be approved, however once that's in place I'll either write a part 2 or update this post retrospectively with any changes.

 If you’ve set up something similar, I’d love to hear about your experiences.
 Please feel free to reach out!